Dec 28, 2021 | Customer Service | Reading Time: 11 minutes

 A good strategy here is to know what room rates your hotel is offering on other channels, such as OTAs.
 It’s surprising how often hotel staff are unaware of rate strategies and, for this reason, miss opportunities of sealing the deal.

 Frequently, travelers contact hotels after comparing prices in different online travel agencies.
 The hotel staff must know this information in order to better negotiate.
-Some tools, like the Asksuite chatbot, for instance, are also able to do the price comparison with Booking.com, helping travelers to make the best decision.
+Some tools, like the Asksuite chatbot, for instance, are also able to do the price comparison with Booking.com or other OTAs, helping travelers to make the best decision.

 The bot is able to tell a potential guest how much cheaper it is to book directly with the hotel, giving travelers that extra push they need to turn a consultation into a reservation.